acenet-arc/git-collaboration/_episodes/11-Pages.md

 >
 > * In this example the web-pages are located in a `docs` sub-directory within
 >   the repository.
 We could have placed the `_config.yml`, `index.md` and
->   other files instead into the repository's root directory  of the `master`
+>   other files instead into the repository's root directory  of the `main`
 >   or `gh-pages` branch and selected the appropriate option from the dropdown
 >   in the repository's GitHub-pages settings.
 >
 > * Previously GitHub pages had to be hosted from a branch called `gh-pages`.
 >   This could have been the sole branch of a repository or in addition to
->   a `master` branch with code.
+>   a `main` branch with code.
 This is still possible but no longer a requirement.
 >
 {: .callout }